Carpooling

 The Missouri Department of Transportation offers links to Missouri's ridesharing websites.

 Section 132(f) of the Internal Revenue Service Code offers Qualified Transportation Fringe Benefits to commuters for their use of carpooling practices.
-In 2013, commuters can exclude up to $245 per month in transit benefits.
+In 2013, commuters could exclude up to $245 per month in transit benefits.
 These Qualified Transportation Benefits are excluded from an employee's gross income for income tax purposes and are excluded from an employee's wages for payroll tax purposes.